rmzetti/hover-exec/READMORE.md

   tim[j++] = 2 / t1 / 1e6;
 }
 status('');
-console.log('``output :gnuplot noinline'); //just two backticks allowed here to
-//ensure an even number of backticks - three will be output below console.log('#tag_speed'); //inserting an id tag allows other scripts to use the data console.log('$speed << EOD');
+console.log('output :gnuplot'); //the backticks are not required, they will be inserted console.log('#tag_speed'); //inserting an id tag allows other scripts to use the data console.log('$speed << EOD');
 for (ii = 0; ii < x.length; ii++) {